III. Faculty Employment Policies

 III.K.2.b.(1) If the grievant is not satisfied with the AUH's response, he or she may, within five days of receiving the response of the AUH, appeal in writing to the appropriate standing committee established by the college, with a copy to the AUH, explaining the grievance and describing the actions taken thus far and their results.
 The AUH has five days to file a response to the grievant's appeal with the standing committee hearing the grievance.

 III.K.2.b.(2) The standing committee shall have no more than 15 days to review the material presented, meet with the grievant and the AUH to discuss the matter, if the committee chooses to do so, and file its report and recommendations to the dean, with a copy to the grievant and the AUH.
 The dean shall have five days to review the recommendation from the standing committee and to send his or her decision to the grievant with a copy to the AUH.
 The dean's decision will be final unless the decision rendered is different from the recommendation of the standing committee.
-If there is a difference between the two, the grievant has the option of appealing the dean's decision to the appropriate vice provost or the provost.
-This appeal to the appropriate vice provost or provost must be made within five days of receiving the dean's decision and must be in writing.
-The appropriate vice provost or provost has five days to review the materials submitted, meet with the grievant and others, if so desired, and render a decision, which is final.
+If there is a difference between the two, the grievant has the option of appealing the dean's decision to the provost.
+This appeal to the provost must be made within five days of receiving the dean's decision and must be in writing.
+The provost has five days to review the materials submitted, meet with the grievant and others, if so desired, and render a decision, which is final.

 III.K.2.b.(3) If the grievance involves a person or group who is part of the process, the procedure will be modified so as to exclude that person or group either by bypassing a step in the procedure, or by substituting another person or group for the person or group already involved in the grievance, at the discretion of the provost.
 If the provost is the subject of a grievance, the president may appoint a substitute for the purposes of the grievance appeal.